Embrace The Future

 6 Ways to Benefit the Most From Counselling

-1. Use Your Time - arrive a few minutes early to mentally prepare yourself before entering your session, and forget about the clock when you are in the session.
+Use Your Time - Arrive a few minutes early to mentally prepare yourself before the session.
+Once you’re in, let go of the clock and focus fully on the experience.

-5. Be Proactive - your therapist is not here to answer questions for you but to guide you to your answers.
+Be Proactive - Your therapist isn’t here to give you answers but to help you discover them for yourself.